|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon instant yeast

-** I recommend parchment paper for all kinds of baking, but if you don't have it, you can still make this bread.
+- Parchment paper works for all kinds of baking, but if you don't have it, you can still make this bread.
 Generously flour a plain cotton kitchen towel (not terrycloth, it will stick).
 Place the dough round on the towel seam-side down, flour the top, and cover with the ends of the same towel or cover with another towel.
-After the 2 hour rise, flip it over into the hot Dutch oven, seam side up.
+After the 2 hour rise, flip it over into the hot dutch oven, seam side up.